 - ArtRage.
 It’s been around for years, if not decades, so you’d think it’d be more polished and developed than it is.
 Unfortunately it’s still stuck using the same, basic tools and features which were very exciting for 13 year old me with my first Wacom Bamboo tablet and Acer laptop, but utterly fail to stand out amidst the current competition.

 - Paper by WeTransfer (formerly Paper by 53).
 More of a cross between a sketching and note taking app, trying very hard to mimic the experience of a physical sketchbook/ journal.
 The problem is, apps that try too hard to be reminiscent of traditional tools often skimp on the clear advantages of working digital.
-This is neither the best note taking app (that’s Notability, or Microsoft OneNote) nor the best sketching app (not even basic layer functionality).
-Honestly just use Apple Notes or S Note if you’re on a Galaxy.
+This is neither the best note taking app (that’s Notability, Good Notes, or Microsoft OneNote) nor the best sketching app (not even basic layer functionality).

 - Tayasui Sketches.
 Not a pro sketching app, and not even fun to use like Adobe Sketch is.
 It’s very much the app you’d open up if you want to distract your niece/ nephew (or kids if you have them, bless you) when they’re getting cranky at an airport.